UMEP-dev/UMEP-Docs/docs/source/processor/Wind model URock.rst

         - Name of the attribute used to store the height of the bottom of the vegetation crown (the default is set to 25% of the crown top height)
       * - Vegetation wind attenuation factor (optional)
         - Name of the attribute used to store the vegetation factor attenuation (the default is set to 1.00 - Larch plantation - for more values refer to Cionco et al. (1978))
+      * - Vegetation ID field (optional)
+        - Name of the attribute used to store vegetation ID
       * - Vertical wind profile file (.csv) (optional)
         - Text file containing the vertical wind profile.
 It consists in two columns and no header: 1st column contain measurement height (m), 2nd column the corresponding wind speed (m/s)
       * - Vertical wind profile type (optional)